 Which is Better for You?

-The confusion created by the similar domains and similar functionality.
-Another reason for the confusion is Matt Mullenweg, co-founder of WordPress application and founder of Automattic, which owns the cloud-hosted service WordPress.com, a lot of the Automattic employees are regular contributors of WordPress.org application.
+The confusion created by similar domains and similar functionality.
+Another reason for the confusion is Matt Mullenweg, co-founder of WordPress application and founder of Automattic, which owns the cloud-hosted service WordPress.com, a lot of the Automattic employees are regular contributors to WordPress.org application.

 Which solution is better for you depends on your needs, skill, and strategy.
 The best way to think about the differences between WordPress.com and self-hosted WordPress is the analogy of renting a house vs owning a house.

 WordPress.com is similar to renting a house.
 You have limited power and control over what you can and cannot do.
 WordPress.org is like owning a house, where you have full control and you can do anything that you want.

 Go with WordPress.com, if you are a personal blogger and you don’t care about making money from your website if you don’t want to make your hands dirty in customizing design and website behavior.
 If your main focus is publishing in a hassle-free environment, then WordPress.com hosted version is the best for you.

 If you are a full-time blogger or developer and want to make money in every possible way from your site, then I recommend the self-hosted WordPress.
 It gives you the freedom and flexibility to grow your website the way you want.
 Want to run a membership website or eCommerce website?
 Self-hosted WordPress is the best option surely.